#1 Bestseller on Amazon.com

 story” of your thinking and how you came to undertake the adventure; made me feel I was there with you! – Jerry Mossbarger, Hemet, CA

-Aaron is a motivational speaker, polar explorer, the author of Antarctic Tears and an award-winning photographer.
+Aaron is a motivational speaker, polar explorer, the author of Antarctic Tears, and an award-winning photographer.
 Book Aaron for your next speaking engagement or keynote address.
 He speaks about grit, courage, attitude, perseverance, and resilience.